Building a Movie Recommendation System with Machine Learning

 Ratings dataset has-

-• rating – Ratings given by each user to all the movies using this we are going to predict the top 10 similar movies.
+• Rating: Each user gives ratings for all the films.
+Using this, we are going to predict the top 10 similar films.

-Here, we can see that userId 1 has watched movieId 1 & 3 and rated both of them 4.0 but has not rated movieId 2 at all.
-This interpretation is harder to extract from this dataframe.
-Therefore, to make things easier to understand and work with, we are going to make a new dataframe where each column would represent each unique userId and each row represents each unique movieId.
+Here, we can see that userId one has watched movieId 1 and 3 and rated them 4.0 but has not rated movieId two.
+This interpretation is more challenging to extract from this dataframe.
+Therefore, to make things easier to understand and work with, we will make a new dataframe where each column represents each unique user, and each row represents each unique movie.

 Code